Here’s how to use xlsexport() function.

 x |

 Fields to be exported.
-If omitted, then export all fields which can be textualized in the record sequence A/cursor.
-The sign # is used to represent a field with a sequence number |
+If omitted, then export all fields.
+The sign # is used to represent a field with a sequence number. |

 F |

-Resulting field name; if omitted, then use the original field names |
+Resulting field name; if omitted, then use the original field names. |

 s |